Nachtalb/reverse_image_search_bot/README.md

 easily get one via [@BotFather](https://t.me/BotFather).

-Now that you have your API Token copy the `settings.example.py` to `settings.py` and paste in your API Token.
+Now that you have your API Token copy the `settings.example.py` to `settings.py` and paste in your API Token and so on.

 Finally you can use this to start your bot.